-If someone is abusing drugs or alcohol and is looking for help, many effective drug or alcohol rehab programs accept private health insurance.
-Whereas some outpatient and short term rehab facilities accept private health insurance, far more beneficial substance abuse rehab programs which require an inpatient or residential stay for at least 90 days are also an available option.
-These programs which accept private health insurance can vary in terms of treatment curriculum, but those clients who are covered by private health insurance are fortunate enough to have financial assistance when it comes to attending a drug or alcohol rehab program.
-For more information, speak with with a treatment professional at a substance abuse rehabilitation facility in your area to find out which services your private health insurance will cover.
+When an individual is abusing drugs or alcohol and is looking for help, there are many effective substance abuse rehabilitation facilities accept private health insurance.
+Whereas some outpatient and short term rehab facilities accept private health insurance, far more beneficial drug rehab centers which offer an inpatient or residential stay for at least 90 days are also an available option.
+These programs which accept private health insurance can vary in terms of treatment curriculum, but those individuals who are covered by private health insurance are fortunate enough to have financial assistance when it comes to attending a drug rehab facility.
+For more information, consult with an addiction specialist at a substance abuse treatment program in your area to find out which services your private health insurance will cover.

 Military health insurance typically relates to TRICARE and is a typically accepted insurance for particular drug treatment facilities.
 A drug rehab that accepts military insurance will normally accept most other types of insurance as well.
 TRICARE commonly covers detoxification, rehab and outpatient treatment.